 You can register by completing the sports club registration form (opens in new window).

 We will then put your club’s details onto our database and will be able to send you information to help and support your club’s development.

-We also provide clubs with a number of local training courses, and have worked in partnership with the Humber Sports Partnership to organise numerous courses in the East Riding.
+We also provide clubs with a number of local training courses, and have worked in partnership with Active Humber to organise numerous courses in the East Riding.
 The programme can be viewed on their website:

 As a club or group you have the responsibility for the safety and welfare of both junior and adult members, including volunteers and other people involved in your club, such as spectators, parents and visiting opponents.